Rezilion/mi-x/README.md

 ## -f --format'

-Exports the results to three different format types: json, csv, text
+Exports the results to one of three possible output formats: json, csv, text
 - The user will need to specify which format type the results will be exported to.

 ## --description